- Connection Diagrams

-The new HD PVR Pro 60: HD video recorder and streamer for the latest 4K game consoles
+Record and Stream HD video for HDMI cameras and the latest 4K game consoles

-Streamer/recorder for 4K game consoles such as the Xbox One X and PS4 Pro, plus 1080p60 consoles like the Xbox One and PS4
+Streamer/recorder for 4K or 1080p60 game consoles such as the Xbox One X and PS4 Pro, plus the Xbox One and PS4

 4K 60 fps in/out, with lag free pass through: play your 4K games on your 4K HDMI TV set while you record in HD